-Sometime you just have to persevere until you accomplish your objective.
+Sometimes you just have to persevere until you accomplish your objective.

 I’ve had this plaque hanging in my office for many years now with the title, Perseverance, and it uses the life of Abraham Lincoln as a model.
 It’s amazing how many failures and obstacles he had to overcome in his personal and professional life.
 I get depressed for him just reading the examples they provide on the plaque itself and there were many more not even mentioned.
 Most people would have given up or lowered their expectations.
-He kept pushing forward and believing in himself and the higher purpose of his calling and talents.
+Lincoln kept pushing forward and believing in himself and the higher purpose of his calling and talents.
 He was willing to risk war and its devastating consequences (and setbacks) to do what he felt would be the right thing for this country.
-We should all be eternally gratefully for his ability to persevere.
+We should all be eternally grateful for his ability to persevere.

-Today we got the news that Osama Bin laden has been killed and is no longer a personal threat to the world.
-Justice has been served and hopefully our leaders will be keep forging ahead and doing what is right to protect our country and its allies from senseless violence and terrorism.
+Today we got the news that Osama Bin Laden has been killed and is no longer a personal threat to the world.
+Justice has been served and hopefully our leaders will keep forging ahead and doing what is right to protect our country and its allies from senseless violence and terrorism.
 I’m sure it has been and will continue to be a difficult and frustrating job for those responsible for our homeland security.
 It’s been a long time since 9/11.